Gu Taiqing: Life

-She was descended from Manchu family from the Silin-Gioro (西林覺羅 Xilin Jueluo) clan.
+She was descended from Manchu family from the Sirin Gioro clan.
 There had been some debate as to whether or not she was of Manchu descent.
 It had been claimed that she was born into a banner family named Gu and took on Manchu identity after her marriage to Aisin-Gioro Yihui 奕会 (1799-1838), a Manchu prince.
 Other scholars claim that the confusion about her identity is an attempt to obscure her family's descent from E-er-tai, a Manchu grand secretary disgraced (and forced to commit suicide) during one of Qianlong's literary inquisitions.

 Her marriage to Yihui seems to have been a happy one, despite the fact that she had the status of concubine rather than primary princess consort (Yihui's princess consort was Lady Hešeri).
 She had five children—three sons and two daughters.
 Yihui also had children with his primary wife, who died early.
 Gu's life was thrown into turmoil when her husband died in 1838.
 Yihui's family forced her and her children out of their Beijing home.
 The reasons for their hostility are unclear, but a rumored affair between Gu Taiqing and Gong Zichen may have been part of the story.
 During this period of poverty she may have sustained her family by selling jewelry and artwork.

 After the death of her husband, Gu's circle of female friends, including the Xu sisters Yunlin and Yunjiang and Shen Shanbao, who was her sworn sister, became even more important to her, both emotionally and as a source of creative inspiration.